Question / Comment - Confusion over forgiveness

 thanks for the email and question.
 It is obviously an important issue and one that confuses quite a few people.
 I would ask that you have a read of the following question already on the website as it is very important that you understand and differentiate between the once and for all forgiveness and our daily forgiveness.
 Or, in other words, judicial forgiveness and parental forgiveness.
 Or, to say it one more way, the difference between Peter being 'clean' but still needing his feet washed when they are dirty.
 (John 13:6-12)

-I hope this question and answer (by the late Bible teacher and author William MacDonald) does help you because from what you have written below you don't grasp the difference yet.
+I hope this question and answer (by the late Bible teacher and author William MacDonald in his book 'Here's the difference') does help you because from what you have written you don't grasp the difference yet.
 That is not meant to be a criticism so please don't take it that way.
 It is just a very important concept so I would ask you to look the passages up and think about the differences.
 Personally, I think I would be a wreck if I believed that I would go to Hell if I died with some unconfessed sin in my life.
 The reason being is that I'm sure it is going to happen!

 Thankfully, in terms of my eternal salvation the Lord does not look upon His believers, His children, in those terms.
 Jesus is our righteousness.
 He is our standing before the Father and so we are spotless in His sight.
 And that is the truth of the amazing gospel...
 God's amazing grace.
 Yes we continue to sin, miss the mark, and their is a continual spiritual battle going on.
 When our Father puts his finger upon something we should acknowledge and confess it before Him and turn from it.
 But this is all 'in the family' stuff.
 This is a righteous and loving Father dealing wisely with an erring child.
 But they are always His child!

-thanks for the email.
-I must say that a lot of people's understanding on this issue is cloudy.
-The following is from a book by William MacDonald.
+I must say that a lot of people's understanding on this issue of forgiveness is cloudy.
+The following is from a book called 'Here's the difference' by William MacDonald.
 I think it should help clear up any misunderstanding.
 Hope this helps!
 All the best.

 JUDICIAL AND PARENTAL FORGIVENESS